bigfix/developer.bigfix.com/site/reference/types/connection-status.md

 # type: connection status

-The &lt;connection status&gt; objects return information about the status of your connections.
+The &amp;lt;connection status&amp;gt; objects return information about the status of your connections.

-# &lt;connection status&gt; = &lt;connection status&gt;
+# &lt;connection status&gt; = &lt;connection status&gt; : boolean

 Compare the statuses of two connections.